sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L11_Enable_Dynamic_Configuration_and_Feature_Flags.md

 In this task, you will create a service principal by using the Azure CLI, which will allow Azure DevOps to:

-o Deploy resources on your azure subscription
+- Deploy resources on your azure subscription

-o Deploy the eShopOnWeb application
+- Deploy the eShopOnWeb application

 > **Note**: If you do already have a service principal, you can proceed directly to the next task.

 You will need a **service principal** to deploy Azure resources from Azure Pipelines.

  A **service principal** is automatically created by Azure Pipeline when you connect to an Azure subscription from inside a pipeline definition or when you create a new service connection from the project settings page (automatic option).
 You can also manually create the service principal from the portal or using Azure CLI and re-use it across projects.